-In this section we consider the of nanostructural design of metals and alloys for mechanical and functional properties of metal biomaterials.
-These problems refer to multifunctional materials which are usually mutually exclusive (1217).
+We now consider some examples of nanostructural design of metals and alloys for mechanical and functional property combinations in metal biomaterials.
+These problems refer specifically to simultaneously improving properties of multifunctional materials which are usually mutually exclusive (12, 17).

 4.1.
 Superior strength and ductility